Before you go, why not get a free pest control quote...

 Cockroaches are the fuel for nightmares.
 They are nocturnal, fast on their feet, and downright menacing.
-Where there is moisture and food, cockroaches will be too.
+Where there is food and moisture, cockroaches will be too.
 Contrary to popular belief, cockroaches are incredibly beneficial to the environment.
 Cockroaches play crucial roles in the natural processes of decomposition, work to aerate the soil, and help to maintain healthy forests by contributing to the nitrogen cycle.

 Just by uttering their name, cockroaches incite feelings of fear and disgust.
-Humans have such disdain towards cockroaches, but it's because we often worry about the cleanliness of our homes.
-Even the cleanest homes in the world still have the occasional cockroach as a visitor, but it's when they have invaded a home and have been left unchecked that they become a problem.
+Humans have such disdain towards cockroaches since we often worry about the cleanliness of our homes.
+Even the cleanest homes in the world still have the occasional cockroach as a visitor, but it’s when they have invaded a home and have been left unchecked they become a problem.
 Learning how to detect, eliminate, and prevent cockroaches from using your house as a breeding ground will help you protect your family from disease.

 Oriental cockroaches are just one of the many cockroach species that are bugging people around the world.
 They are considered as one of the filthiest cockroaches on the planet due to their association with garbage.
 Oriental cockroaches are well known for their taste for waste.
 They feed on filth, decaying materials, and trash in general.
 Oriental cockroaches can survive up to a month without food but can only survive without water for around two weeks.

 Male and female oriental cockroaches are incapable of flight, and they are typically slower-moving than other roach species.
-Their average lifespans vary for the males and the females.
-Male oriental cockroaches live between 110 and 160 days on average.
+Their average lifespans vary for males and females.
+Male oriental cockroaches live between 110 to 160 days on average.

 Females live an average of 35 to 180 days.
-Like other species, the female oriental cockroach produces an egg casing, known as an ootheca, housing individual eggs that can number around 16 per casing.
-An ootheca is dark, and reddish-brown in color can measure from 8 to 10 millimeters in length, and have the appearance of being inflated.
+Like other species, the female oriental cockroach produces an egg casing, known as an ootheca, individual housing eggs that can number around 16 per casing.
+An ootheca is dark, and reddish-brown can measure from 8 to 10 millimeters in length, and have the appearance of being inflated.
 One female will produce up to eight oothecae in their lifetime.
-After the female produces an ootheca, she will place it in a protected spot around 30 hours after it is produced.
+After the female produces an ootheca, she will place it in a protected spot for around 30 hours.

 The adult oriental cockroach male and female are very different in appearance.
 Females measure a maximum of 32 millimeters in length.
-They don't have wings but have large wing pads covering the first few segments of their bodies.
-They are dark reddish-brown or shiny black in color.
+They don’t have wings but have large wing pads covering the first few segments of their bodies.
+They are dark reddish-brown or shiny black.

 Male oriental cockroaches grow to a maximum length of 25 millimeters.
 They have three-quarter-length wings, and only the last few segments of their abdomen are exposed.
 They are also a dark reddish-brown or shiny black color.

 The two small appendages located on their abdomen are known as cerci.
-Cerci act as a warning system of approaching predators by sensing the slightest movement of air around the cockroach.
-As you can tell cockroaches are very complex creatures.
+Cerci act as a warning system for approaching predators, which sense the slightest movement of air around the cockroach.
+As you can tell, cockroaches are very complex creatures.

-If they can gain access into your home, they will take up residence in wall voids, damp basements or crawlspaces, and underneath porches.
+If they can gain access into your home, they will take up residence in wall voids, damp basements, crawlspaces, and underneath porches.
 If left unchecked in such areas, they can become a significant nuisance.

 Oriental cockroaches should have their picture in the dictionary beside the word filth.
 They are the epitome of filth and will eat just about anything from trash to decaying organic matter.
-When in a home they can be found living in sink drains that aren't used very often, under cabinets where plumbing is, garbage disposals, or bathroom voids.
+When in a home, they can be found living in sink drains that aren’t used very often, under cabinets where there is plumbing, garbage disposals, or bathroom voids.
 Being subject to all this filth enables them to spread some pretty nasty bacteria that can cause disease to the foods and surfaces they come into contact with.

-You may be wondering how to get rid of Oriental roaches once they're in your home.
-Oriental cockroach elimination is better left to the professionals.
-Having a professional pest control agency deal with an oriental cockroach infestation allows you to have the confidence that your family and your home are protected from disease.
+You may be wondering how to get rid of Oriental roaches once they’re in your home.
+Oriental cockroach extermination is better left to the professionals.
+Having a professional pest control agency deal with an oriental cockroach infestation allows you to be confident that your family and your home are protected from disease.
 Though having expert exterminators is best, you can help to deter oriental cockroaches from taking up residence in your home by reducing or eliminating excess moisture in and around your home.
 You can also take measures to ensure that your home is clean and clear of any garbage or decaying organic matter that would attract oriental cockroaches.